agentmodels/webppl-agents/scratch/gameAgentsNotes.md

 The fourth game is Bach or Stravinsky, commonly known as "Battle of the Sexes".
 The agents have to go to a concert, which they will only enjoy at all if they go together, one prefers Bach, and the other prefers Stravinsky.

 ## Prisoner's dilemma
-Finally, the fifth game is a prisoner's dilemma, and the sixth game is a prisoner's dilemma where the agent only remembers it's last move and the opponent's last move (in order to reduce the size of the state space).
+The fifth game is a prisoner's dilemma, and the sixth game is a prisoner's dilemma where the agent only remembers it's last move and the opponent's last move (in order to reduce the size of the state space).

+## Newcomb's problem
+The seventh game is Newcomb's problem: an agent must choose whether to just take a single opaque box (known as "one-boxing") or to also take a transparent box filled with $1 (known as "two-boxing"), under the knowledge that the opaque box was filled with $100 just if it is predicted that the agent will one-box.
+We make this a game by having player 0 be the one who chooses between boxes, and player 1 decide how much money to put into the opaque box, being rewarded for putting in $100 if the agent one-boxes and $0 if the agent two-boxes.

 # Summary of agents